VSPPedro/hciimps/README.md

 # hciimps(How Can I Improve My Programming Skills)

-Every now and then I search (how can I improve my programming skills) at google, to stop doing that, searching the same thing, I'll start saving what's worked for me and what I want to learn.
-Things like books, youtube channels, sites, courses, etc. Any help is appreciated.
+Every now and then I search (how can I improve my programming skills) at google, to stop doing that, searching the same thing, I'll start saving here what's worked for me and links that I think it's interesting: books, youtube channels, challenges, courses, etc. Any help is appreciated.

 #### Questions: